jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 ### Solving insertionSort

-InsertionSort is an algo that takes a very unique way to sort an array of numbers.
-When **j** finds a value that is less than the **i** it moves in a descending order until it finds the proper position to place the element in the correct order.
+InsertionSort is one of the basic sortin algos that uses multiple pointers and does so in a very unique.   **j** starts one position behind **i** and when **j** finds a value that is less than the value at **i** it decrements until it finds the proper position to place the element in the correct order.

 Here are the starting positions for both **i** and **j** and some additional pseudocode to help work through the problem.